 Confirmation that all environments will have the minimum required hardware in place.

-Basic details about these functions are usually known, so this document should not be an estimate.
+Basic details about these functions are typically known, so this document should not be an estimate.

-The high-level solution design explains the architecture that will be used for developing the solution.
-The architecture diagram provides an overview of the entire system, identifying the main components that will be developed for the product and their interfaces.
+The high-level solution design explains the architecture that is used for developing the solution.
+The architecture diagram provides an overview of the entire system, identifying the main components that are developed for the product and their interfaces.

-This system map should provide a very high level diagram of the system.
+This system map should provide a high-level diagram of the system.
 It differs from the Solution Context in that is it a generalized map of all systems involved, there are no interfaces on this diagram.

 Definition of the content structure of the legacy system.
 This is used for reference and also when preparing the migration strategy.

-You need to collect and document performance statistics and performance KPIs from the legacy system.
+You must collect and document performance statistics and performance KPIs from the legacy system.
 These are then used as a reference point and for benchmarking the new solution.

 A list of the business critical functionalities.